Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 Jobs in the after_pipeline task are always executed regardless of the result of the pipeline.
-Meaning that the after pipeline jobs are executed on passed, failed, stopped, and canceled pipeline.
+Meaning that the after pipeline jobs are executed on passed, failed, stopped, and canceled pipelines.

-### Environment variables available in the after_pipeline jobs
+### Environment variables available in after_pipeline jobs

 All `SEMAPHORE_*` environment variables that are injected into regular pipeline jobs, are also injected into after pipelines jobs.

-Additionally, in the after pipeline jobs, Semaphore injects environment variables that are describing the state, result and duration of the executed pipeline.
+Additionally, Semaphore injects environment variables that describe the state, result, and duration of the executed pipeline into after pipeline jobs, .

 See [which environment variables][after-pipeline-env-vars] are injected into after pipeline jobs.

 ### Global jobs config is not applied to after_pipeline jobs

 Global job config is not applied to after pipeline jobs.
-This includes secrets, prologue and epilogue commands that are defined in the global job configuration stanza.
+This includes secrets, prologue, and epilogue commands that are defined in the global job configuration stanza.

 ## promotions

-The `promotions` property is used for *promoting* (manually or automatically triggering) one or more pipelines using one or more pipeline YAML files, respectively.
-A pipeline YAML file can have a single `promotions` block or no `promotions` block at all.
+The `promotions` property is used for *promoting* (manually or automatically triggering) one or more pipelines using one or more pipeline YAML files.
+A pipeline YAML file can have a single `promotions` block or no `promotions` blocks.

 The items of a `promotions` block are called *targets* and are implemented using pairs of `name` and `pipeline_file` properties.
 A `promotions` block can have